CalinRadoni/simple-purple-theme/docs/_docs/overriding-defaults.md

 ---
+date-modified: 2020-05-03
 ---

 # Overriding theme defaults

-To locate theme's files on your computer use `bundle info --path simple-purple-theme`
+If you use the theme like a Ruby gem, to locate theme's files on your computer use `bundle info --path simple-purple-theme` command.

 Jekyll will look first to your site’s content before looking to the theme’s defaults for any requested file in the following folders: